primeval-io/aspecio/README.md

 This documentation is a work-in-progress.
 Aspecio is ready for a first release, but do not hesitate to contact me for questions.
 I will update the documentation accordingly.

+## Documentation

+Aside from this page, [Aspecio's Javadoc](http://lambdacube.github.io/aspecio/javadoc/) is complete and provides a good overview.

 ## Overview